obsidian-tasks-group/obsidian-tasks/tests/Scripting/ScriptingReference/CustomGrouping/CustomGroupingExamples.test.file_properties_task.file.path_docs.approved.md

 group by function task.file.path
 ```

-- Like 'group by path' but includes the file extension.
+- Like 'group by path' but includes the file extension, and does not escape any Markdown formatting characters in the path.

 ```javascript
 group by function task.file.path.replace(query.file.folder, '')